ocd-scm/ocd-secret/README.md

 {{ exec "base64" (list "-w" "0" "scm-private-key") | indent 6 }}
 ```

-The file `scm-private-key` can be git-secret encrypted see the ocd-scm/ocd-meta wiki about encryption.
+The file `scm-private-key` can be git-secret encrypted in which case it is in your `.gitignore` and only the GPG encrypted `scm-private-key.secret` will be in git.
+See the ocd-scm/ocd-meta wiki about encryption.